 2. Consider a standing desk

 Inevitably, you’ll grow tired of sitting in one spot for the majority of your workday.
-If you were in an office environment before COVID-19 became a significant issue, you were likely making regular trips to visit coworkers, refill a water bottle, frequent the bathroom, attend meetings, etc. Now that you’re working from home, opportunities to stretch your legs become less frequent but entirely more important for both fitness and morale.
+If you were in an office environment previously, you were likely making regular trips to visit coworkers, refill a water bottle, frequent the bathroom, attend meetings, etc. Now that you’re working from home, opportunities to stretch your legs become less frequent but entirely more important for both fitness and morale.
 Some standing desks electronically extend and retract with just the touch of a button; others require more manual input.
 Either way, you can transition between sitting and standing positions before either becomes unbearable.

 3. Go all in on your desk chair